MicrosoftDocs/office-developer-client-docs/docs/project/what-the-psi-does-and-does-not-do.md

 - **Automate the creation or management of entities in Project Server** Although Project Professional 2013 and Project Web App together are designed to handle management and creation of entities such as projects, enterprise resources, and custom fields, there are often cases where a custom application can save time with bulk or repetitive jobs.
 The PSI can automate several kinds of jobs that the CSOM does not do, for example, with OLAP cubes, project portfolio analyses, business drivers, notifications, object link providers, security, and SharePoint interoperability.

 - **Get data in the published or archive tables of the Project database** Because direct database access to the draft, published, and archive tables is not supported, you can use the PSI to read data that is not available in the reporting tables or views.
-For example, get information about project versions, dates, and changes that are stored in the archive tables, and then populate a JS Grid control in a Web Part with the information.
+For example, get information about project versions, dates, and changes that are stored in the archive tables, and then populate a JS Grid control in a web part with the information.

 - **Validate statusing and timesheet data** Use the PSI in local pre-event handlers to validate assignment status or timesheet data that users enter, before the data is saved in Project Web App.